Arabian Nights 28

 Le Café Ile St. Louis

 The homestyle cuisine at this Italian Las Vegas restaurant gets kicked up a notch thanks to the edgy attitude of Steve Martorano.
+Paris will be home to the second local location of Martorano's when it opens in September.
 The tough-talking, South Philadelphia-bred chef infuses his own East Coast upbringing into the old-school flavorings of his food, giving it a more authentic, family recipe taste.
 (Think Rigatoni Sunday Pork Gravy and South Philly Cheesesteak.)
 Though he famously forbids substitutions to his dishes, you'll find that traditional favorites such as Veal Picatta and Linguini Puttanesca are tasty enough just as they are.
 The large plate portions pair well with specialty cocktails and a lengthy wine list, including his own wine label.

-Located along the property's Le Boulevard shopping and dining corridor, the large space features a dining room serving lunch and dinner.
+Located along the property's Le Boulevard shopping and dining corridor, the large space will feature a dining room serving lunch and dinner.
 The restaurant's design is influenced by the original location that Martorano (AKA the "Godfather of Italian American Cooking") first opened in Fort Lauderdale, Fla.
-Martorano's is the popular chef, DJ and cookbook author's second Las Vegas restaurant, joining his hot spot at Rio All-Suite Hotel & Casino.
+This Martorano's locale is the popular chef, DJ and cookbook author's other hot spot in addition to Rio All-Suite Hotel & Casino.